Follow up small group work with a class discussion of the correct answers. Grade students on participation and completness

 A student will be able to analyze and compare the details of catalytic cycles.

 I used this activity during a lab lecture before an inorganic laboratory experiment in which students would be preparing and testing an OEC mimic.
 The procedure we used was roughly based on a published procedure (J. Chem Ed.
-2005, 82, 791) link in web resources.
+2005, 82, 791) linked in web resources.

 I began the class period with a brief introduction to the chemistry of photosynthesis and where water oxidation and PSII fit in the broader picture.
 I then introduced the mimic that students would be preparing and the chemistry of the Oxone (R) triple salt.